Go Big. Go Everett.

 The Port of Everett Seaport, located 25 miles north of Seattle, is a natural deep-water, self-operating seaport that supports nearly $21 BILLION worth of U.S. exports annually, ranking as #2 export customs district in Washington state - #5 on the U.S West Coast.

-The Port of Everett is the third largest container port in Washington state and is the region’s premiere breakbulk cargo facility, handling high-value, conventional and overdimensional cargoes in support of the aerospace, construction, manufacturing, agriculture, energy and forest products industries.
+The Port of Everett is the third largest container port in Washington state and is the region’s premier breakbulk cargo facility, handling high-value, conventional and overdimensional cargoes in support of the aerospace, construction, manufacturing, agriculture, energy and forest products industries.
 Most notably, the Port of Everett serves as an extension of the aerospace manufacturing process, accommodating all of the oversized aerospace parts for the 747, 767, 777, 777X and K-C Tanker programs.